2018 Women's Africa Cup of Nations

 The 2018 Women's Africa Cup of Nations (officially known as the Total Women's Africa Cup Of Nations, Ghana 2018) was the 13th edition of the Africa Women Cup of Nations (formerly African Women's Championship), the biennial international football championship organised by the Confederation of African Football (CAF) for the women's national teams of Africa.
 The tournament was held in Ghana, from 17 November to 1 December 2018.

 The tournament also doubled as the African qualifiers to the 2019 FIFA Women's World Cup.
 The top three teams qualified for the World Cup in France.

-Nigeria, the defending champions, won the tournament for their third consecutive and 11th overall Africa Women Cup of Nations title.
+Nigeria, the two-time defending champions, won the tournament for their third consecutive and a record-extending 9th overall Africa Women Cup of Nations title.

 Sponsorship

-In July 2016, Total has secured an eight-year sponsorship package from the Confederation of African Football (CAF) to support 10 of its principal competitions.
-Due to this sponsorship, the 2018 Women's Africa Cup of Nations is named "2018 Total Women's Africa Cup of Nations".
+In July 2016, Total secured an eight-year sponsorship package from the Confederation of African Football (CAF) to support 10 of its principal competitions.
+Due to this sponsorship, the 2018 Women's Africa Cup of Nations was named "2018 Total Women's Africa Cup of Nations".